 - b.
 The modules are deemed to have currency and relevance to the extant PGDip or Masters programme in accordance with conditions (based upon academic judgement) approved by the Board of Studies which may include: - additional admission assessment to ensure currency and relevance of the prior learning; - additional or specific taught modules to be taken. - These conditions will be in addition to the conditions as stated in the University Internal Credit Transfer Policy - c.
 Progression of PG Diploma to Masters, will be dependent on student meeting the progression to dissertation requirements as stated in postgraduate assessment regulations - d.
 Achievement of the award and issue of the transcript and certificate shall require the progressive accredited award to be relinquished and its certificate and transcript to be returned or overwritten as transferred. - e.
 The students requesting progression to higher award will apply through normal University Admissions procedure.

 6.7 Credit Transfers for Post Graduate Programmes

 6.7.1 External Credit Transfers

-Transfer of credits may only be considered for Postgraduate Diplomas and Masters Programmes.
+Transfer of credits may be considered for Postgraduate Diplomas and Masters and Doctoral Programmes.
+The credit transfer is not applicable to Postgraduate Certificate Programmes.